-He has been involved in Chinese music since 2005, when He started and ran the first of his two music clubs.
-He is also involved in other labels and clubs and as founder of the Sally Can’t Dance music festival, which focuses on Chinese experimental and composed music.
+He has been involved in Chinese music since 2005 when He started and ran the first of his two music clubs.
+He is also involved in other labels and clubs and as the founder of the Sally Can’t Dance music festival, which focuses on Chinese experimental and composed music.

 When did you start Maybe Mars?
 Where did you get the idea?

 I started Maybe Mars in 2007 mainly because the music scene in Beijing was exploding in the 2005-10 period and one of the most important bands, Carsick Cars, had spoken to local indie labels about releasing their first record.